-- Fulfill Compliances: Ensure and maintain implementation of any government or industry regulated compliances to avoid any non-conformity.
+- Fulfill Compliances: Ensure and maintain implementation of any government or industry-regulated compliances to avoid any non-conformity.

 Contact us to get a demo of our video platform and our team will also be happy to assist you in setting up our application on your premises.

-How to Measure Cloud vs. On-premises Video Hosting Costs?
+Video Cloud vs. On-Premise Video Hosting Costs

 |Video Hosting Cost Factors||On-Premises Video Hosting Costs||Cloud Video Hosting Costs (SaaS)|

-High cost for perpetual yearly license for video hosting application or software; an additional cost may be applied if new users or modules are added to the system.
+High cost for a perpetual yearly license for video hosting application or software; an additional cost may be applied if new users or modules are added to the system.

-Medium-high cost for monthly subscription-based license for video hosting application; vendor may increase rates upon expiration of subscription term.
+Medium-high cost for a monthly subscription-based license for video hosting application; the vendor may increase rates upon expiration of subscription term.

-High cost for installation of video hosting application, database configurations etc.; a major upgrade installation in the future would also incur high costs.
+High cost for installation of video hosting application, database configurations, etc.; a major upgrade installation in the future would also incur high costs.

-|Low-medium installation fee charged by vendor for video hosting application; no cost for upgrades as upgrades are incremental in nature.|
+|Low-medium installation fee charged by the vendor for video hosting application; no cost for upgrades as upgrades are incremental in nature.|

 High cost for capital expenditure on video hosting hardware, applications, database servers, PC and networking infrastructure, operating systems, middleware.